 2 weeks in and it has already been an incredible experience.
 I felt confident enough to join my first hackathon (UP Singapore’s Social Innovators Hackathon) and won best design at the hackathon 💰💰💰.
 In short: if you can keep up with the lessons, you will have real marketable skills.

 Don’t discount the network you’ll build through working with others!
 My colleagues have gone on to work at GovTech, Healthtech firms, and even becoming hackathon organisers and community managers.

 UPDATE 2017 - 2018: A lot has changed since Batch 1: my instructor Sebastiaan Deckers, moved on to even more exciting things, like getting married.
-Later batches were taught by Jeremiah Alexander, who was highly regarded.
-I believe they are now expanding their instructional team.
+Later batches were taught by Jeremiah Alexander, who was highly regarded, but he has since left too.
+I believe they are now changing up their instructional team.
 Classes are now held at Spacemob (Claymore Hill, Orchard) instead of The Working Capitol (Keong Saik Road).
 While I still return occasionally to talk to current students about transitioning from GA to a full-time dev, recent TA of Batch 7 Nick Ang would have a much better idea of current class conditions.
-You should read his excellent review of WDI too and contact him there.
+You should read his review of WDI too and contact him there.

 Recently, GA Singapore brought their current batch of students down to ReferralCandy to visit our office, where our engineering team shared about how we work.